-Returns A new Logarithmic object
+A new Logarithmic object

-class to python.step or map diagrams.CalculationAxis (quantity:

-Union[tc_python.quantity_factory.ThermodynamicQuantity]
+class tc_python.step_or_map_diagrams.CalculationAxis(quantity: Union[ThermodynamicQuantity, str])

 A calculation axis used for property and phase diagram calculations.

 Note: A calculation axis is defining the varied condition and the range of variation.
 It is the same concept as in Thermo-Calc Graphical Mode or Console Mode.